-In June 2016, I bought my children (five-year-old boy and girl twins) a pair of Amazon Fire tablets, equipped with rubber foam cases.
-Costing just $50 each (or less on Amazon Prime Day or other special deal events) they were, of course, instantly delighted.
+I bought my children (boy and girl twins) a pair of Amazon Fire 7 tablets, each equipped with a rubber foam case.
+The devices cost just $50 each (less on Prime Day or other special deal events).
+My kids were, of course, instantly delighted.
 But soon the problems started.

 In short, there are titles in the store that demand more from the hardware.
-It goes like this: games that are at the very limits of what your device can handle can be installed, then your daughter plays one of them — then she downloads and plays another, and perhaps another.
+You can install games that push the very limits of what your device can handle.
+But after your child plays one of them, they’ll download and play another, and perhaps another.

-Within half an hour, three or more games are running, some low spec, others high.
-But multitasking has ground to a halt, along with the tablet.
+Within half an hour, they’ll have three or more games are running.
+Some are lightweight, while others demand more resources.
+Either way, multitasking grinds to a halt, along with the tablet.

-And children under 10 just don’t want to close apps they’re not using.
-They want to be able to switch back to them in a few minutes when they get bored with game number two or three.
+And children under 10 won’t bother closing inactive apps.
+They want to have the ability to switch back to them in a few minutes when they get bored with game number two or three.

 - Don’t download any movies from Amazon.

-- Buy a microSD card and add increased capacity.
+- Buy a compatible microSD card and add more capacity.

 This last option might not seem too bad (see below) but the other two can prove troublesome.
-As we’ll see later, games take up space both as downloading files and as installed programs.
+As we’ll see later, games take up space both as downloaded files and as installed programs.

 This problem came as a shock.

-On a different trip later in the year (a four-hour drive to Liverpool), it soon transpired that some newly-installed games would not play.
+On a different trip later in the year, we found that some newly installed games would simply not play.
 Why not?
 Well, the error message for one advised that the title’s “license expired,” and it blocked the game from running.

-All you can do to fix this is connect to the internet, which isn’t really straightforward when you’re driving a car.
+All you can do to fix this is connect to the internet, which isn’t exactly straightforward when you’re driving a car.

-Now, we had two Amazon Fire tablets, but only one Amazon account.
+Now, we had two Amazon Fire tablets for our kids, but only one Amazon account.
 Other titles run on the tablets without any trouble—often the same game at the same time.
 Researching the error, I discovered that the problem is often linked to duplicate instances of the same title running, but this is sadly inconsistent.

-In short, it’s a lottery as to whether or not games (and some books and audiobooks from Audible) will run.
-Whether games have been downloaded for free, or been bought, this simply isn’t good enough.
+In short, it’s a lottery whether or not games (as well as books and audiobooks) will run.
+Whether you’re playing free or paid games, this simply isn’t good enough.

 Games That Won’t Install to the SD Card

-Because the Fire OS is based on an old version of Android, it has a problem handling games that run from the SD card.
-In short, they cannot be installed automatically to the expanded storage.
-However, they can be moved to the microSD card later.
+Because Fire OS is based on an old version of Android, it struggles with games that run from the SD card.
+You can’t automatically install them to the expanded storage.
+However, you can move them to your microSD card later.